Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: 2 =0.5ex Optimal Dynamic Ancillary Services Provision

-In this paper, we aim to compute the optimal parameter vector $\alpha^\star$ of the desired transfer function matrix $T_\mathrm{des}(s,\alpha^\star)$ which ensures an optimal and stable closed-loop performance of the interconnection in \cref{fig:abstract_setup}, while simultaneously satisfying (open-loop) grid-code and device-level requirements.
-Our approach is based on a so-called ``\textit{perceive-and-optimize}'' (P\&O) strategy, which is composed of two main steps (see flow-chart in \cref{fig:flowchart}) and elaborated in the following subsections, i.e., \begin{enumerate} \item \textit{``Perceive:''} We first use the converter-based reserve unit to identify a grid dynamic equivalent $G(s)$ at its interconnection terminals. \item \textit{``Optimize:''} We establish a closed-loop system interconnection of the identified $G(s)$ and the parametric transfer matrix $T_\mathrm{des}(s,\alpha)$ as in \cref{fig:abstract_setup}, where we optimize for the vector of transfer function parameters $\alpha^\star$ which results in an optimal and stable closed-loop performance of the entire power grid response, while ensuring that grid-code and device-level requirements are reliably satisfied. \end{enumerate} To address time-varying grid conditions, these two steps have to be repeated regularly, e.g., in a quarterly or hourly fashion when the grid operating point is changing according to the day-ahead market \cite{kirschen2018fundamentals}.
+As the \textit{main contribution} of this paper, we aim to compute the optimal parameter vector $\alpha^\star$ of the desired transfer function matrix $T_\mathrm{des}(s,\alpha^\star)$ which ensures an optimal and stable closed-loop performance of the interconnection in \cref{fig:abstract_setup}, while satisfying (open-loop) grid-code and device-level requirements.
+Our approach is based on a so-called ``\textit{perceive-and-optimize}'' (P\&O) strategy, which is composed of two main steps (see flow-chart in \cref{fig:flowchart}) and elaborated in the following subsections, i.e., \begin{enumerate} \item \textit{``Perceive:''} We first use the converter-based reserve unit to identify a grid dynamic equivalent $G(s)$ at its interconnection terminals via black-box identification methods. \item \textit{``Optimize:''} We establish a closed-loop system interconnection of the identified $G(s)$ and the parametric transfer matrix $T_\mathrm{des}(s,\alpha)$ as in \cref{fig:abstract_setup}, where we optimize for the vector of transfer function parameters $\alpha^\star$ which results in an optimal and stable closed-loop performance of the entire power grid response, while ensuring that grid-code and device-level requirements are reliably satisfied. \end{enumerate} During \textit{one P\&O cycle}, we assume that grid conditions remain unchanged.
+Specifically, the grid conditions during the perception step are assumed to coincide with those at which the optimal $T_\mathrm{des}(s,\alpha^\star)$ is applied, ensuring that the identified grid dynamic equivalent $G(s)$ accurately reflects the prevailing grid dynamics (see \cref{sec:csI_nominal} for an example where this is not the case).
+In respect thereof, to address changing grid conditions, the two steps of the P\&O strategy should be repeated regularly, e.g., in a quarterly or hourly fashion when the grid operating point is changing according to the day-ahead market \cite{kirschen2018fundamentals}.
 Of course, also other (event-triggered or periodic) repetitions are possible.
-An investigation of such a multi-cyclic application of the P\&O strategy will be part of future work.
+An investigation of such a multi-episodic application of the P\&O strategy will be part of future work.

+\begin{remark} \fontdimen2\font=0.6ex Although the assumptions of having linear time-invariant grid dynamics and unchanging grid conditions during one P\&O cycle are idealized and rarely perfectly met in practice, it is important to notice that the feedback control structure of the P\&O strategy effectively linearizes and enhances the system's robustness in the face of model uncertainty. \end{remark}